- Home

 Additional Benefits

-Veterans or their surviving spouse with an income less than $40,300 (single) or $49,100 (married) may qualify for additional benefits.
+Veterans or their surviving spouse with an income less than (Single $46,300, Married $56,500) may qualify for additional benefits.
 Qualifying income means total gross income as determined for the purpose of the Federal Income Tax, plus Social Security and any other income not included in such adjusted gross income.
-Application for the additional veteran exemption must be completed at the Assessor’s Office no later than October 1, 2023.
+Application for the additional veteran exemption must be completed at the Assessor’s Office no later than October 1, 2026.

 Spouses of deceased veterans, who have not remarried, are also eligible for the same exemption for which the veteran was qualified.